2.5 kg: How Many Pounds? A complete walkthrough to Metric and Imperial Conversions

 -

 Confusing mass and weight: While often used interchangeably in everyday language, mass and weight are distinct physical quantities.
 Mass is the amount of matter in an object, while weight is the force exerted on that object due to gravity.
 The kilogram measures mass, while the pound can represent either mass or weight depending on the context.
-However, for everyday conversions, the distinction is often negligible.
+Even so, for everyday conversions, the distinction is often negligible.

 Frequently Asked Questions (FAQ)